-Preparation of Danske Mortgage Bank Plc's remuneration policy is based on the remuneration policy of Danske Bank Group and takes into account the Finnish regulations.
+Preparation of Danske Mortgage Bank Plc's remuneration policy is based on the remuneration policy of Danske Bank A/S Group taking into account the Finnish regulations.

 The remuneration policy is subject to the approval of Danske Mortgage Bank Plc's Board of Directors, which also monitors the implementation and functioning of the policy each year.